Smoked Turkey

 If you do not own a smoker, buy a turkey and give it to your sibling, neighbor or best friend who does have one and get them to smoke it for you!
 Once you dig in to that deliciousness, you will be ordering yourself a smoker, lol!

-I only began smoking meats and other foods a few years ago after have one to many tasty bites from friends who have smokers.
-Enough was enough.
-My husband and I needed to start tinkering with recipes and smoking food.
+After have one to many tasty bites from friends who have smokers, enough was enough and years ago my husband and I purchased our first smoker and started tinkering.
 And I am SO happy we did!

 • This smoked turkey recipe is so flavorful, with a beautiful smoky flavor.
 The meat is moist and if you catch the drippings you can make one heck of a tasty gravy!